Cosmin1907/Project4-Restaurant-On-The-Sea/TESTING.md

 Steps:

-1. Navigate to [Restaurant-On-The-Sea]() and click Register
+1. Navigate to [Restaurant-On-The-Sea](https://project4-restaurant-booking-cacc3b345e08.herokuapp.com/) and click Register
-2. Enter email, username and password
+2. Enter username, password, and email (as an optional fiel)
 3. Click Sign up

 Expected:

+- A message is displayed: Successfully signed in as testuser.
+- The user is redirected to the home page as a signed-in user.
+- The menu options display Logout instead of Register and Login.

 Actual:

+- A message is displayed: Successfully signed in as testuser.
+- The user is redirected to the home page as a signed-in user.
+- The menu options display Logout instead of Register and Login.

 <hr>